 Only for edge cases.

-Crawlera doesn’t treat residential proxies as a standalone product.
-Rather, it’s a paid add-on for enterprise clients that need to deal with the most unruly websites.
+Zyte doesn’t treat residential proxies as a standalone product.
+Rather, it’s a paid add-on for clients that need to deal with the most unruly websites.
 While we had access to a custom Enterprise plan, it didn’t include the residential proxy functionality.
-I would assume it follows the same proxy management logic as the datacenter IPs, but that’s merely a guess.
+I would assume it follows the same proxy management logic as the datacenter IPs.

 Request-based pricing with feature lock.

 There are a few gotchas here and there: for example, a redirect counts as a successful request.
 But these are all details; in general, the pricing model is transparent and simple to understand.
 I would only question the feature lock.
-I’m not sure if Crawlera has decided that smaller customers don’t need things like sticky sessions, more concurrent connections, or residential IPs, or if it’s simply an attempt to upsell.
+I’m not sure if Zyte has decided that smaller customers don’t need things like more concurrent connections and IP whitelisting, or if it’s simply an attempt to upsell.

 Great web scraping performance.

-We ran Crawlera through multiple performance tests to see if its proxies were stable, fast, and could access some of the major websites.
+We ran Smart Proxy Manager through multiple performance tests to see if its proxies were stable, fast, and could access some of the major websites.

 Proxy Quality Test